-- To teach Science and Maths to a range of classes and ability levels up to A2. - Prepare lessons, mark class work and homework, examine, write reports and undertake formative and summative assessment of pupils. - Attend department meetings; contribute to department planning including schemes of work and examination setting. - Play a supporting role in promoting the Departments - Act as a Form Teacher.
+- To teach English and English Literature to a range of classes and ability levels up to and including GCSE and AS/A2 level. - Prepare lessons, mark class work and homework, examine, write reports and undertake formative and summative assessment of pupils. - Attend department meetings; contribute to department planning including schemes of work and examination setting. - Play a supporting role in promoting English

-- directed.

-Undertake supervision duties as

-• To deliver and take responsibility for an extracurricular activity after teaching hours on a weekly basis • The range of duties may be varied from time to time according to the changing needs of the post and opportunities will exist for the professional development of the person appointed.
+- Act as a Form Teacher. - Undertake supervision duties as directed. - To deliver and take responsibility for an extracurricular activity after teaching hours on a weekly basis - The range of duties may be varied from time to time according to the changing needs of the post and opportunities will exist for the professional development of the person appointed.